Mesothelioma Prognosis Overview

 For example, the 5-year survival rate for mesothelioma is under 10%.
 This means that less than 10% of patients diagnosed with any mesothelioma survived 5 years or longer.

 Most of the survival rates you see often include cases from decades ago when treatments weren’t as advanced.
-As more cases of mesothelioma come forward, we’ll likely see an adjustment to survival rates that will reflect a more accurate picture.
+As more cases of mesothelioma are treated, we’ll likely see an adjustment to survival rates that will reflect a more accurate picture.

 Find the Right Specialist for Your Diagnosis